Eczema and Frequent Handwashing: Protecting Yourself. Protecting Your Skin.

 What is eczema?

 Eczema is a term that encompasses several rash-like skin conditions, including atopic dermatitis and dyshidrotic eczema.
-It often begins in babies and children before age five, and may be outgrown, or can remain a chronic issue, flaring periodically throughout life.
+It often begins in babies and children before the age of five and may be outgrown, or can remain a chronic issue, flaring periodically throughout life.

 Minimizing the effects of frequent handwashing on eczema